GMLC-TDC/HELICS/docs/installation/windows.md

 > cd C:/Path/To/build/src/helics/apps/Debug

 > helics_player.exe --version
-x.x.x XXXX-XX-XX
+x.x.x 20XX-XX-XX

 > helics_recorder.exe --version
-x.x.x XXXX-XX-XX
+x.x.x 20XX-XX-XX
 ```
 there may be additional build information if a non tagged version is built.

-## Building HELICS with python support
+## Building HELICS with python support ##

 Setting `-DBUILD_PYTHON_INTERFACE=ON` will generate a project to build the python interface, if python is installed to a system
 path then the appropriate libraries and flags will be automatically found.
-If SWIG is available and you wish to regenerate the interface
+If SWIG is available and you wish to regenerate the interface, `ENABLE_SWIG` can be set to ON to use swig
-set SWIG\_EXECUTABLE to the location of swig.exe.
-Otherwise DISABLE\_SWIG can be set to ON to build using repo sources for the interface.
+to generate the interface files.  `SWIG_EXECUTABLE` can be set to the path of the swig.exe if
 We highly recommend using Anaconda3/Miniconda3 for the Python distribution.
 Additionally, you will need to ensure that the Python distribution used is built using the same compiler architecture (x86/x64) as the one you are using to build HELICS, as well as the one that was used to build Boost (as mentioned above).
 ZeroMQ will be built using the CMake build process.